robertoValladares/jwt-laravel/README.md

 # jwt-laravel
-How to condigurete jwt in laravel
+How to configurate jwt in laravel